zeling595/tp/docs/DeveloperGuide.md

 The order room service feature is facilitated by:
 1. `RoomService` class. `RoomService` objects represent the room service that a person has ordered.
-It is tied to a booking through the bookingId field.
+It is tied to a booking through the booking ID field.
 2. `RoomServiceBook`.
 RoomServiceBook tracks all the RoomService that has been ordered.
 It implements the following operations that support the order room service feature:
     1. `RoomServiceBook#addRoomService()` - adds a new room service.